ga-curriculum/javascript-scope/level-up/var.md

 # ![JavaScript Scope - Level Up - var Keyword](./assets/hero-var.png)

+**Learning objective:** By the end of this lesson, students will understand the scope, behavior, and limitations of the `var` keyword in JavaScript, including how it differs from `let` and `const`.

 In addition to defining variables with `let` and `const`, there is also a *third* way to define variables in JavaScript: by using the `var` keyword.

 When JavaScript was created, `var` was the only way to define variables.
 It's the least restrictive of the three keywords, and it allows us to redeclare variables and declare variables without intializing them.